LucasBehrendt/battleship/README.md

 ## How To Play

 Battleship is a board game where the objective is to sink all your opponents ships before your own ships are destroyed.
 This version of the game lets the user first enter a name and then gets taken to the main menu, where they can choose to jump straight into the game, read instructions on how to play or exit the game.
-When starting a new game the user chooses a board size between 4x4 and 8x8 to play against the computer on.
+When starting a new game, the user chooses a board size between 4x4 and 8x8 to play against the computer on.
 The user is also asked to input how many ships are to be deployed, between 5 and 10 on each board.
 With the parameters set, the boards are created and populated with randomly placed ships.
 The user and computer then take turns guessing coordinates to try and hit each others ships.
 The users ships are marked with '@' while the computers ships are hidden.
 A hit on an enemy ship is marked with 'X' and a miss is marked with '-'.
 The first to sink all enemy ships is the winner!

 To read more about the game rules, please visit this [Wikipedia page](https://en.wikipedia.org/wiki/Battleship_(game)).

 ## User Experience (UX)
 ### Site Owner Goals

-- Develop a fun and well functioning mini game in a CLI environment.
+- Develop a fun and well-functioning mini game in a CLI environment.

 - Provide a simple and intuitive navigation throughout the game and give the user a positive overall impression.

-- Give the user the choise to modify the game board and number of ships, to keep the user engaged over more than a single round.
+- Give the user the choice to modify the game board and number of ships, to keep the user engaged over more than a single round.

 - Write clean and readable code on which the game runs, and make sure the game doesn't break on any user inputs.